Epitrochlear bursitis; Lateral epicondylitis; Epicondylitis - lateral; Tendonitis - elbow

 A physical therapist can show you exercises to stretch and strengthen the muscles of your forearm.

-You can buy a special brace (night splint) for tennis elbow at most drugstores.
+You can buy a special brace (counter force brace) for tennis elbow at most drugstores.
 It wraps around the upper part of your forearm and takes some of the pressure off the muscles.

 Your provider may also inject cortisone and a numbing medicine around the area where the tendon attaches to the bone.
 This may help decrease the swelling and pain.

 If the pain continues after 6 months of rest and treatment, surgery may be recommended.
 Talk with your orthopedic surgeon about the risks and whether surgery might help.

 Elbow pain may get better without surgery.
 But most people who have surgery have full use of their forearm and elbow afterwards.

 Call for an appointment with your provider if:

 - This is the first time you have had these symptoms